openkfw/TruBudget/doc/adr/0008-git-branching-model.md

 - The Git history shows when a release happened and who released it.
 Also, there is no confusion between releases and branches.
 - The URL stays the same as long as all nodes in the network are compatible with each other.
 The URL does change, however, for changes that break compatability among nodes in the network, as this warrants a new major version number.
-- It is straightforward to roll out updates to different networks running the same major version of EEPPortal.
+- It is straightforward to roll out updates to different networks running the same major version of EEP-Portal.